 - Beside the routing functionality the application also offers a list of nearby points of interest.
 This includes shops, public buildings, bus and train stations, intersections, traffic signals and some more.

 - You can simulate every distant point like an address in another town or country.
 The application behaves as if you are really there.
 So it's possible to explore the next route destination while still at home.

 - You can add personal favorites to mark important points.

 The WalkersGuide project is licensed under the GNU General Public License.
 Therefore it can be used for free.
-You only have to install the client application, which can be found under Downloads.
+You only have to install the client application.
+See Downloads for that.

 At the moment the server provides the maps of Germany and the Czech Republic.
 If you need another map, please contact me.